vzahorui/vzahorui.github.io/_posts/2022-12-11-ARIMA-models.md

 layout: single
 title: "ARIMA models"
 category: "Time series"
-tags: AR MA ARMA stationarity autoregression moving-average random-walk unit-root differencing ACF autocorrelation-function PACF partial-autocorrelation-function lags
+tags: AR MA ARMA stationarity autoregression moving-average random-walk unit-root differencing ACF autocorrelation-function PACF partial-autocorrelation-function lags backshift
-date: 2023-01-05
+date: 2023-02-28
 ---

 In this article we shall make a breakdown of the basic ARIMA time-series model.
 We shall describe each component of the model: autoregressive process (AR) and moving average (MA), and introduce the concept of stationarity, as it is the essential assumption for the model.